AlirezaDehlaghi/ICSSIM/README.md

 # ICSSIM
 This is the ICSSIM source code and user manual for simulating industrial control system testbed for cybersecurity experiments.

-ICSSIM is a framework to build customized virtual ICS security testbeds cyber threats and attacks can be investigated, and mitigations evaluated.
-ICSSIM is built on top of the Docker container technology, which provides realistic network emulation and runs ICS components on isolated private operating system kernels.
+The ICSSIM framework enables cyber threats and attacks to be investigated and mitigated by building a virtual ICS security testbed customized to suit their needs.
+As ICSSIM runs on separate private operating system kernels, it provides realistic network emulation and runs ICS components on Docker container technology.

-To demonestrate its functionality we create a bottle filling factory simulation using ICSSIM, although building a testbed using ICSSIM is not limited to this example, and we can replace bottle filling factory simulation with any other open-loop controlling process simulations.
+ICSSIM can also be used to simulate any other open-loop controlling process, such as bottle filling, and allows us to build a testbed for any open-loop controlling process.

 # Sample Bottle Filling Factory
-The bottle-filling factory control process is responsible for filling bottles using a water tank repository.
+A water tank repository is used to fill bottles during the bottle-filling factory control process.
 The below figure shows the overall scenario including process and hardware.
-The proposed control process consists of two main hardware zones, each controlled by a standalone PLC, called PLC-1 and PLC-2.
-PLC-1 manages the water tank and its input and output valves.
-PLC-2 manages the conveyor belts to replace the filled bottle with an empty one.
+The proposed control process consists of two main hardware zones, each managed by a standalone PLC, called PLC-1 and PLC-2.
+The water tank and valves are controlled by PLC-1.
+The conveyor belts are controlled by PLC-2 to switch out filled bottles with empty ones.

-![The Sample bottle filling factory](Images/physical_process.png)

-Below figure presents the network architecture for the bottle filling factory.
-The proposed network architecture realizes the first three layers of Purdue reference architecture.
-The connection between Tier 1 and 2 is hardwired, which is implemented using the shared memory in Docker container technology. on a simulation environment, a Local Area Network (LAN) is created to realize a network between Tier 2 and 3.
-We also assume that the attacker, as a malicious \gls{hmi}, has access to this network; therefore, we consider an additional node to act as an attacker in this architecture.
+![The Sample bottle filling factory](Images/physical_process.png) An overview of the bottle filling factory network architecture is presented below.
+In the proposed network architecture, the first three layers of the Purdue reference architecture are realized.
+In Docker container technology, shared memory is used to implement the hard wired connection between Tiers 1 and 2.
+To simulate the network between Tiers 2 and 3, a Local Area Network (LAN) is created in a simulation environment.
+The attacker is also assumed to have access to this network as a malicious HMI, therefore we consider this node as an additional attacker in this architecture.

 ![Network architecture for the sample bottle filling plant](Images/sample_architecture.png)